simranjit02/sap-ui5-tut-app/README.md

 This project is licensed for **learning and demonstration purposes**.
 You are free to **fork, modify, and use** it for **personal or educational purposes**.

----

-### 💬 Let me know if you want to add:

-- GIFs
-- More screenshots
-- Deploy links

-_I’ve got you 🤝_